 Country Profile: Greenland

-Greenland, the world's largest island, is situated between the Arctic Ocean and the North Atlantic Ocean, northeast of Canada.
-Approximately 80% of the island is ice-covered, with a population of around 57,751, primarily concentrated along the southwestern coastline.
-The economy is high-income and largely dependent on fishing, tourism, and financial support from Denmark, which also retains control over foreign affairs and security matters.
-Greenland's governance system includes a parliamentary democracy with significant autonomy established through home rule.
+Greenland, the world’s largest island, is located between the Arctic Ocean and the North Atlantic Ocean, northeast of Canada.
+Approximately 80% of its land is covered by ice, and the population is concentrated along the southwestern coast, primarily in the capital, Nuuk, where about a quarter of the inhabitants reside.
+The economy is largely dependent on fishing, tourism, and Danish financial support, with increasing interest in mineral extraction.
+Greenland operates as a self-governing territory under the Kingdom of Denmark, which maintains control over key areas such as foreign affairs and security.

 Geography